udulko2/study-react-app/README.md

 Publishing sources for GitHub Pages site are located in `gh-pages` branch.

 ***The site itself is available by the url on the right side panel***

+## Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts